 However, that creates a problem.
 When you have each site in a folder, it’s more difficult to manage the settings for each site.
 Each one must then have a different absolute root.
 The solution is to create a subdomain for each site, and use URLs like these:

-We can accomplish this by placing all three sites in our /private/etc/hosts file, but then we need to keep adding entries every time we add a new site. dnsmasq allows us to do this by interrupting each request that ends with .dev and forwarding it to a designated IP address (127.0.0.1 in our case).
+We can accomplish this by placing all three sites in our /private/etc/hosts file, but then we need to keep adding entries every time we add a new site. dnsmasq allows us to do this by interrupting each request that ends with .test and forwarding it to a designated IP address (127.0.0.1 in our case).
+Previous versions of this tutorial used .dev as a local TLD but .dev has been registered for use by Google and forced by Chrome to use SSL, so it is no longer an option for local development.
+The .test TLD is now reserved for development use.
+You can also use .localhost or .example.
+You can even make up your own as long as it’s not a real TLD in use.

 We’re now done with dnsmasq, and if all goes well, you’ll never need to think about it again.
 Now, to get Apache going.